PRESS ALERT – FOR IMMEDIATE RELEASE

 Jeremiah Thomas died of cancer two months after the governor’s promise.
-Now, the legislative session in which Governor Abbott promised Jeremiah he would be pursuing to outlaw abortion altogether in Texas begins next Tuesday, January 8.
+Now, the legislative session in which Governor Abbott promised Jeremiah he would be pursuing to outlaw abortion altogether in Texas has been in session since Tuesday, January 8.

 To carry on the legacy of their son, Jeremiah’s parents have produced a video and thousands of Texans watching it are signing a petition to join Jeremiah’s wish by urging Governor Abbott to keep his promise by making abolishing abortion an emergency item for the legislature.
 At the request of Jeremiah’s parents, the petition is hosted by Abolish Abortion Texas.